Hugh Aynesworth: 1963: the Kennedy assassination

-Aynesworth has been reported to have spent much of his career attempting to refute conspiracy theories surrounding the assassination.
-He supports the official conclusion that Oswald acted alone and believes that conspiracy theories have been generated by people motivated by money and fame.
+Aynesworth was reported to have spent much of his career attempting to refute conspiracy theories surrounding the assassination.
+He supported the official conclusion that Oswald acted alone and believed that conspiracy theories had been generated by people motivated by money and fame.
 In an interview in 1979 on KERA, the Dallas PBS affiliate, he said, "I'm not saying there wasn't a conspiracy.
 I know most people in this country believe there was a conspiracy.
 I just refuse to accept it and that's my life's work."

 1967: the Jim Garrison investigation

 In 1967, Aynesworth had just begun working in Newsweek's Houston bureau at the time of the Jim Garrison investigation.
 He said Garrison invited him to New Orleans to "compare notes".
 According to Aynesworth, "[Garrison] was paranoid as hell, but he was no fool."
-Described as Garrison's "nemesis", he worked openly with Clay Shaw's attorneys to defend Shaw against Jim Garrison.
+Described as Garrison's "nemesis", he worked openly with Clay Shaw's attorneys to defend Shaw against Garrison.
 Irvin Dymond characterized Aynesworth's help in the case as "crucial".

 In the May 15, 1967, issue of Newsweek, Aynesworth wrote: "Jim Garrison is right.
 There has been a conspiracy in New Orleans – but it is a plot of Garrison's own making."
 According to Aynesworth, Garrison fabricated conspiracy allegations for "politically opportunistic reasons" and had attempted to bribe potential witnesses.
 Garrison initially replied only that the article was "unworthy of comment", but later provided a more substantive reply in the October 1967 issue of Playboy.
 Garrison himself later responded to Aynesworth's claims: "As for the $3,000 bribe, by the time I came across Aynesworth's revelation, the witness our office had supposedly offered it to, Alvin Babeouf, had admitted to us that it never happened."